fortyoneplustwo/Lambda-Calculus-Reducer/README.md

 # Motivation
 To really understand how Lambda Calculus works, why not implement it using a purely object-oriented language?\
-*Note: this was for a school assignment.*
+*Note: This was a school assignment.*

 # Demonstration
 ```